VanZandtr/mtgbot/README.md

 Magic: The Gathering Trending Card Bot

 ## Purpose:

+   Automate a card popularity script that notices and alerts the user to different price trends based on publicly available price lists, with the goal being that the user will better predict increases/decreases in cards to help the purchasing process.

+## How it Works:

    mtgbot.py will parse any MTGGoldfish List
-   (provided that list contains the form https://www.mtggoldfish.com/index/EXP#paper where EXP is a three letter expansion abbreviation followed by the ONLINE/PAPER)
+   (provided that list contains the form https://www.mtggoldfish.com/index/EXP#paper where EXP is a three letter expansion abbreviation or other acceptable list (modern) followed by the ONLINE/PAPER)

 ## Setup/Use: